Then Play On: Background

 Fleetwood Mac's previous albums had been recorded live in the studio and adhered strictly to the blues formula.
 For the recording of Then Play On, editing and overdubbing techniques were used extensively for the first time.
+Fleetwood was adamant about veering away from material that was strictly blues-oriented and told Samuel Graham in a 1978 interview that "we didn't have an exact concept of what we were going to do, but we knew what we weren't going to do, and that was put out another record of Jeremy singing Elmore James.